EVENTS & FESTIVALS IN SAYABOULY

 This late-May/early June festival linked to fertility and bringing rain kicks off with a parade of homemade rockets from competing villages.
 The crowd thickens as the large bamboo rockets reach the field from which they are launched skyward.

-Generally taking place in early October, this two-day festival celebrates the end of the three-month Buddhist lent during which monks and novices study and meditate.
-Locals make merit in the morning at their temples before gathering at rivers in the evening and launching heau fai (small, banana-leaf floats with flowers and lit candles) or waterways to wish for a brighter future and cast off bad luck.
+Generally taking place in early October, this two-day festival celebrates the end of the three-month Buddhist Lent during which monks and novices study and meditate.
+Locals make merit in the morning at their temples before gathering at rivers in the evening and launching heau fai (small, banana-leaf floats with flowers and lit candles) on waterways to wish for a brighter future and cast off bad luck.

 Boat Racing Festival

 The Baci Ceremony

 Coinciding with Boun Ok Phansa in early October and held throughout Laos, the long-boat competitions pit village against village with both men’s and women’s races.
 In Sayabouly District, some contest the two-day paddle battle along the Nam Heung, Mekong and other rivers in a carnival-like atmosphere.